tmtsoftware/csw/docs/src/main/services/logging.md

 * DEBUG
 * TRACE

-There are separate log levels for the logging API(logLevel), Akka logging(akkaLogLevel), and Slf4J(slf4jLogLevel).
+Library allows separate log levels for the logging API(logLevel), Akka logging(akkaLogLevel), and Slf4J(slf4jLogLevel).
 The initial values of these are set in the configuration file as seen above.
 These can be overriden in the application.conf file.

 These values can also be changed dynamically by calling methods on `LoggingSystem` class.

 ## Log Structure
 All messages are logged by default as Json.
-Logs can contain the following fields.
-These are listed in alphabetical order (this is the order displayed by the Json pretty printer).
+Logs can contain following fields:

 * `@componentName`: The name of the component if present
 * `@host`: The local host name